2021 Boğaziçi University protests

-The 2021 Boğaziçi University protests were demonstrations held against the appointment of Melih Bulu by President Recep Tayyip Erdoğan as rector of Boğaziçi University, one of the top academic institutions in Turkey.
+Demonstrations have been held since 2021 against the appointment of Melih Bulu by President Recep Tayyip Erdoğan as rector of Boğaziçi University, one of the top academic institutions in Turkey.

 Background

 On 2 January 2021, AKP founder and politician Melih Bulu was appointed as rector of the Boğaziçi University by presidential decree.
 According to faculty, this makes him the first rector to be chosen without involvement of the university since the 1980 coup d'état, when Ergün Toğrol, an academician of Istanbul Technical University, had also been appointed as rector.

 Protests

 After the appointment hundreds of students began protesting on 4 January, chanting slogans such as "Melih Bulu is not our rector" and "we don't want a plagiarist rector".
 In a shared statement, faculty regarded the appointment as a violation of "academic freedom and scientific autonomy, as well as the democratic values" of the Boğaziçi.

 Later that day, one of the university's buildings was sealed off by students who were able to enter the campus.
 Then, protesters clashed with the police as they tried to break a barricade in front of the entry to the university, ultimately resulting in security forces using pepper spray to disperse the demonstrators, with two students being detained during the course of the protests.
 By 6 January, a total of 36 students were in detention.
 Protests outside the rector's office continued into February at the hand of students and faculty, whose demonstration was later supported by various other Turkish universities and international associations of Boğaziçi alumni opposing the appointment.

 An art exhibition was organized for the on-campus protest, during which four students involved in the exhibition were arrested because of a piece of artwork reportedly depicting the Kaaba alongside an LGBT flag and a figure of Shahmaran.
 In his Twitter account, Turkish Ministry of Interior Süleyman Soylu referred to the apprehended students as "four LGBT perverts", causing his tweet to be restricted later on.
 After the protests, Bulu ordered the Boğaziçi University LGBT Studies Club to be closed, a decision he claims had "no approach of targeting the LGBT identity", and which was made despite his assertion of being "a person who defends the rights and freedoms of LGBT individuals."